 Cash Balance Plans

 A Cash Balance Plan is a type of Pension Plan that is very similar to a traditional Defined Benefit Plan.
-Pension Plans offer the largest annual tax deductible contributions and savings for business owners in that, depending on an owner’s age and compensation, annual deductible contributions for an owner may be as high as $250,000 allowing up to $2.8 million in tax deferred savings in as little as 10 years.
+Cash Balance and traditional Defined Benefit Pension Plans offer the largest annual tax deductible contributions and savings for business owners in that, depending on an owner’s age and compensation, annual deductible contributions for an owner may be as high as $300,000 or more allowing up to $3.4 million in tax deferred savings in as little as 10 years.

 A Cash Balance Plan can greatly exceed the individual limits of a 401(k) Profit Sharing Plan because it promises to make annual payments to the participant starting at the retirement age specified in the plan document.

-A Pension Plan favors older owners because the closer an owner is to retirement age, the fewer years he or she has left to accumulate the amount needed to fund the promised benefit.
+A Cash Balance Plan favors older owners because the closer an owner is to retirement age, the fewer years he or she has left to accumulate the amount needed to fund the promised benefit.
 Therefore, annual Pension Plan contributions for an older owner can be higher compared to younger participants.

 To make sure the plan stays on track to fund the promised retirement benefits, each year an actuary calculates the amount the Employer sponsoring the plan must deposit based on actuarial funding methods.
 Benetech provides these actuarial services as part of our plan administration services for Cash Balance Plans so you do not have to worry about finding a certified actuary to perform actuarial services – we provide it all.